blue-build/modules/modules/akmods/README.md

 ```

 Just wait for the base image build to resolve & akmods module will start working again.
-If this issue happens for prolonged period of time, report it to the upstream repo if not already reported or worked on.
+If this issue happens for a prolonged period of time, report it to the upstream repo if not already reported or worked on.